ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 This resource allows the Leader to request the creation of aggregate shares in the Helper and check on their state.
-Aggregate shares are then used to service requests to collection resources.
+Aggregate shares are then used to service requests to collect job resources.
 Only the Helper supports this resource.

 #### Required Methods